ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 1. Optimized Data Centre space utilization
 1. More compute and memory power per server
-1. High compute and memory consuming workloads should use Blades 1.4.1.2.
-Usage Factors for Storage and Tape Library (i)	Host mount points for Blade servers
+1. High compute and memory consuming workloads should use Blades
+#### 25.2.
+Usage Factors for Storage and Tape Library
+1. Host mount points for blade servers
-(ii)	Provides support for storage array based replication to meet DR requirements (iii)	Host IO intensive workloads like database, data analytics and data warehouse (iv)	Provide a front-end, fast cache to a tape library infrastructure (v)	Shorten the backup window period
+1. Provides support for storage array based replication to meet DR requirements
+1. Host IO intensive workloads like database, data analytics and data warehouse
+1. Provide a front-end, fast cache to a tape library infrastructure
+1. Shorten the backup window period
-(vi)	Enables faster data restoration
+1. Enables faster data restoration
-(vii)	Provides data retention for longer duration (viii)	Provides cost effective way of retaining data for longer duration (ix)	Enables department to meet data compliance requirements 1.4.2.
+1. Provides data retention for longer duration
+1. Provides cost effective way of retaining data for longer duration
+1. Enables department to meet data compliance requirements
+#### 25.3.
 Data Size
 This section provides the details of the data size required to be handled in the RNP information system